-90. Selenium is a group VI metal with both metallic and non-metallic properties (EVM, 2003).
-It exists in four oxidation states (-2, 1, +2, +6) and forms compounds analogous to those formed by sulfur.
+86. Selenium is a group VI metal with both metallic and non-metallic properties (EVM, 2003).
+It exists in four oxidation states (-2, 1, +2, +6) and forms compounds analogous to those formed by sulphur.

-91. In food, selenium is mainly present in organic compounds, as Lselenomethionine and L-selenocysteine, with lower amounts in inorganic compounds, as selenate and selenite, and is an essential micronutrient to human health.
-It is present in a number of foodstuffs, notably nuts, offal, eggs and poultry, and mushrooms and in lower quantities in fruits and vegetables with the exception of members of Brassica genus (cabbage, cauliflower etc) which contain relatively high amounts of selenium (SCF, 2000; Kieniszek and Stanislaw, 2016).
+87. In food, selenium is mainly present in organic compounds, as Lselenomethionine and L-selenocysteine, with lower amounts in inorganic compounds, as selenate and selenite and is an essential micronutrient to human health.
+It is present in a number of foodstuffs, notably nuts, offal, eggs and poultry and mushrooms and in lower quantities in fruits and vegetables with the exception of members of Brassica genus (cabbage, cauliflower etc) which contain relatively high amounts of selenium (SCF, 2000; Kieniszek and Stanislaw, 2016).

-92. Selenium compounds are readily absorbed in the small intestine.
-Selenium is widely distributed throughout the body and is found in breastmilk.
+88. Selenium compounds are readily absorbed in the small intestine.
+Selenium is an essential element to human health and is widely distributed throughout the body and can be detected in breast milk.
 It has also been reported to cross the placenta in animals.
-Selenium compounds are incorporated in selenoproteins, which play a role in a variety of biological functions including antioxidant defence, T-cell immunity, thyroid hormone metabolism, selenium homeostasis and transport, and skeletal and cardiac muscle metabolism.
+Selenium compounds are incorporated in selenoproteins, which have a variety of biological functions including antioxidant effects, T-cell immunity, thyroid hormone metabolism, selenium homeostasis and transport, and skeletal and cardiac muscle metabolism.

-93. Upon absorption, selenium compounds can bind to selenium binding proteins or, as a way of regulating selenium metabolism, form methylated metabolites in the liver.
+89. Upon absorption, selenium compounds can also bind to selenium binding proteins or, as a way of regulating selenium metabolism, form methylated metabolites in the liver.
 These compounds are excreted predominantly in the urine.
-Excretion of selenium can also occur to a smaller extent in the faeces or, for some volatile compounds, in the breath (EFSA, 2014; EVM, 2003).
+Excretion of selenium can also occur at a smaller extend in the faeces or, for some volatile compounds in the breath (EFSA, 2014; EVM, 2003).

-94. Selenium deficiency interferes with the expression and function of selenoproteins.
-Although the clinical manifestations are poorly defined, signs and symptoms reported from epidemiological studies in populations with low selenium intake and patients receiving selenium-free total parenteral nutrition include skeletal myopathy, cardiomyopathy and muscle weakness.
+90. Selenium deficiency interferes with the expression and function of selenoproteins.
+Although the clinical manifestations are poorly defined symptoms reported from epidemiological studies in populations with low selenium intake and patients receiving selenium-free total parenteral nutrition include skeletal myopathy, cardiomyopathy and muscle weakness.
 Selenium deficiency is also linked to the manifestation of the degenerative Keshan and Kashin-Beck disease (SCF, 2000; EFSA, 2014).

-95. High exposure to selenium can lead to acute toxicity.
+91. High exposure to selenium can lead to acute toxicity.
 This is characterised by hypersalivation, emesis and garlic aroma on the breath.
-Other signs and symptoms include severe vomiting and diarrhoea, hair loss, neurological disturbance and fatigue (EVM,2003).
+Other symptoms include severe vomiting and diarrhoea, hair loss, neurological disturbance and fatigue (EVM,2003).

-96. Chronic toxicity, or selenosis, leads to hair and nail changes, skin lesions and clinical neurological effects such as peripheral hypoaesthesia, acroparasthaesia, pain and hyperreflexia; numbness, convulsions and paralysis may then develop (EVM, 2003).
+92. Chronic toxicity, or selenosis, leads to hair and nail changes, skin lesions and clinical neurological effects such as peripheral hypoaesthesia, acroparasthaesiae, pain and hyperreflexia; numbness, convulsions and paralysis may then develop (EVM, 2003).

-97. The Scientific Committee on Food (SCF) established in 2000 an UL for selenium of 300 μ g/day for adults, including pregnant and lactating women.
-This was based on a NOAEL of 850 μ g/day for clinical selenosis (Yang et al., 1989) and application of an uncertainty factor of 3.
-The NOAEL was based on the absence of clinical signs in individuals with selenium levels below 1000 μ g/L. In the absence of data to establish specific ULs for children, the SCF extrapolated the UL from adults to children based on reference body weights.
+93. The Scientific Committee on Food (SCF) established in 2000 an UL for selenium at 300 μ g/day for adults, including pregnant and lactating women.
+This was based on a NOAEL of 850 μ g/day for clinical selenosis (Yang et al., 1989) and applying an uncertainty factor of 3.
+The NOAEL was derived based on the absence of clinical signs in individuals with selenium levels below 1000 μ g/L. In the absence of data to derive specific ULs for children, the SCF extrapolated the UL from adults to children based on reference body weights.
 The proposed UL values for children and adolescents were 60, 90, 130, 200 and 250 μ g/day for children aged 1-3, 4-6, 7-10, 11-14 and 15-17 years respectively.